ibm-cloud-docs/Cloudant/security/audit-events.md

 Events are available in the Chennai, Dallas, Frankfurt, London, Osaka, São Paulo, Sydney, Tokyo, Toronto, and Washington DC locations.
 For more information, see [{{site.data.keyword.cloud_notm}} services locations](/docs/activity-tracker?topic=activity-tracker-cloud_services_locations).

-Management events that are generated by an instance of the {{site.data.keyword.cloudant_short_notm}} service are automatically collected and forwarded to the {{site.data.keyword.at_full_notm}} service instance that is available in the same location.
+Management events generated by an instance of the {{site.data.keyword.cloudant_short_notm}} service are automatically collected and forwarded to the {{site.data.keyword.atracker_full_notm}} service.
+You can route auditing events in your account to destinations of your choice by configuring targets and routes, which determine where activity tracking events are delivered.
+One common target is {{site.data.keyword.logs_full_notm}}, where you can view audit logs, set up monitoring, and configure alerts to track important changes and behaviors.

-You must enable data events for the {{site.data.keyword.cloudant_short_notm}} instance to be able to view them through the {{site.data.keyword.at_full_notm}} instance that is available in the same location as your {{site.data.keyword.cloudant_short_notm}} instance.

-{{site.data.keyword.at_full_notm}} can have only one instance per location.
-To view events, you must access the web user interface of the {{site.data.keyword.at_full_notm}} service in the same location where your service instance is available.
-For more information, see how to [start the web UI through the {{site.data.keyword.cloud_notm}} UI](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-launch).